 Talley holds BS degrees in political science and mass communications and an MS in Human Resource Development from Towson University.
 In addition, Talley is a certified Professional in Human Resources (PHR), Leadership Architect Certified, holds a yellow belt in Six Sigma and is Certified in Diversity & Inclusion through Cornell University.

 Vik Wadhwani, Chief Transformation Officer

 Vik Wadhwani became NCQA’s first Chief Transformation Officer in early 2023.
-He has more than 20 years of delivery leadership experience in business and technology transformation programs.
+He has more than 20 years of leadership experience in business and technology transformation.
 Vik has supported large-scale organizations and start-ups with expertise in strategy, design and implementation of technology and data/analytics-enabled capabilities.